Alishajain05/Pandas-Library/README.md

 Overview
 ---------------
-This code was written to test my ability to write a few functions the pandas libray perfoms using basic functions.
+This code was written to test my ability to write a few functions the pandas library performs using basic functions.

 -------------------